 In 2013 he was part of the Barbarians side that took on the British and Irish Lions in Hong Kong on the first leg of their Tour to Australia - he even kicked a penalty in the defeat, joining Riki Flutey in an elite club to have played for & against the Lions.

 In April 2017, Daly was included in the British & Irish Lions squad to tour New Zealand, which was his first Tour.
-Thrown in his ability to cover full-back and his weapon of a left boot that can kick goals from inside his own half, and it is not hard to see why Jones labelled him a 'Swiss Army knife' and why Gatland could not overlook.
+Thrown in his ability to cover full-back and his weapon of a left boot that can kick goals from inside his own half, Daly was labelled a 'Swiss Army knife' by Eddie Jones, and Gatland could not overlook.

 |2014 - present|